domdewom/granola-backup/README.md

 ## Generated Artifacts and Git

-- `backups/` and `analysis/` are ignored in `.gitignore`.
+- `backups/` is ignored in `.gitignore`.
 - Existing backup files have been removed from Git tracking with `git rm --cached`; the files can still exist locally.
-- Moving `backups/` or `analysis/` out of this repo will not remove tracked files from Git, because neither folder is currently tracked.
+- Moving `backups/` out of this repo will not remove tracked files from Git, because it is not currently tracked.
 - The exporter always recreates `backups/` inside the repo on the next run.
 If `backups/manifests/sync_state.json` is moved away, the next run has no incremental marker and behaves like a first export.

 ## GitHub Actions Backup Branch